 Our cravings speak volumes about what the body, mind, and spirit needs.

-In the case of chocolate, I question if it is a nutrient like magnesium that is missing from their diet.
+In the case of chocolate, is it a nutrient like magnesium that is missing from the diet?

-Or, are they craving it because they are feeling exhausted and need a little sugar to lift their energy.
+Or, is someone craving it because they are feeling exhausted and need a little sugar to lift their energy.

 I was away on retreat with The Vital Guide (my husband’s company) in Costa Rica.

-Each day, as a group, we got to experience a new type of fun adventure.
+Each day, as a group, we experienced a new fun adventure.

 We hiked through the rainforest to aquamarine blue rivers and waterfalls that were truly a spectacular sight.

 We participated in a Sweat Lodge on the beach and then dove into the ocean to “cleanse and purify” and connect ourselves to the water element.
-Water is essential to our existence on earth and we need reverence for its power and importance.
-We can go for long periods of time without food, but we cannot go without water for very long.
+Water is essential to our existence on earth.

 Our guide warned us, “With a category 2 if you feel the ground begin shaking, run as fast as you can back down the mountain toward the van.
 And, if the van is not there, keep running!”

-Needless to say, we didn’t have to high-tail it off the mountain, but it certainly peaked our senses and made us keenly aware of our surroundings.
+Needless to say, we didn’t have to high-tail it off the mountain, but it certainly made us keenly aware of our surroundings.

 We completed our dangerous volcano trek by submerging our selves in the natural hot springs that were on the mountain and covering each other in volcanic ash and mud for some bodily cleansing and fun.